-On October 13, 2020, Honeywell filed its Motion to Dismiss.
+On October 13, 2020, Honeywell filed aits Motion to Dismiss Adversary Proceeding (the "Motion to Dismiss").
 Id., D.I.
 7. The Debtors filed their Plaintiffs' Memorandum of Law in Opposition to Defendants' Motion to Dismiss on November 12, 2020.
 Id., D.I.
 18. Honeywell filed its Reply in Support Of Defendants' Motion to Dismiss on November 16, 2020.
 Id., D.I.
 19. The Bankruptcy Court heard oral argument and gave preliminary guidance on Motion to Dismiss at a hearing on November 18, 2020.
 The Bankruptcy Court has not issued its decision on the Motion to Dismiss.

+The Motion to Dismiss was heard on November 18, 2020.
+The Bankruptcy Court has not issued its decision on the Motion to Dismiss.
 In addition, on November 2, 2020, the Debtors filed the Debtors' Motion Pursuant to Sections 105(a) and 502(c) to Establish Procedures for Estimating the Maximum Amount of Honeywell's Claims and Related Relief [D.I.
 309] (the "Estimation Procedures Motion"), seeking to establish certain procedures for estimating Honeywell's claims against the Debtors.
 Honeywell filed its Honeywell International Inc.'s Objection to the Debtors' Motion Pursuant to Sections 105(a) and 502(c) to Establish Procedures for Estimating the Maximum Amount of Honeywell's Claims and Related Relief [D.I.
 362] on November 12, 2020, asserting that (i) estimation was only necessary to the extent Honeywell's claims were required to be immediately liquidated and paid in cash as part of a liquidating sale plan, and (ii) if the Court nevertheless viewed estimation as helpful, the estimation should address all issues related to Honeywell's claims.
 The Debtors filed their Reply in Support of Debtors' Motion Pursuant to Sections 105(a) and 502(c) to Establish Procedures for Estimating the Maximum Amount of Honeywell's Claims and Related Relief [D.I.
 384] on November 16, 2020.

 The Estimation Procedures Motion was heard on November 18, 2020.
 On December 11, 2020, the Bankruptcy Court entered its Order Establishing Procedures for the Estimation of Claims of Honeywell et al. Against the Debtors [D.I.
-540], which provides, among other things, that the Bankruptcy Court will hold an evidentiary hearing to estimate Honeywell's claims for purposes of allowance under section 502(c) of the Bankruptcy Code, which hearing was scheduled to take place from February 1, 2021 to February 5, 2021, and from February 8, 2021 to February 12, 2021.
+540], which provides, among other things, that the Bankruptcy Court will hold an evidentiary hearing to estimate Honeywell's claims for purposes of allowance under section 502(c) of the Bankruptcy Code, which hearing willwas scheduled to take place from February 1, 2021 to February 5, 2021, and from February 8, 2021 to February 12, 2021.

-On December 18, 2020, Honeywell filed its Proofs of Claim with respect to its claims against the Debtors, including under the Honeywell Indemnity Agreement and the Tax Matters Agreement.
-The Proofs of Claim assert (i) not less than \$1,800.90 million in claims under the Honeywell Indemnity Agreement, (ii) contingent and unliquidated claims (including "Non-Contractual Claims, including but not limited to Tort Claims or other Claims Under Applicable Law") under the Intercreditor Agreement, (iii) not less than \$126 million under the Tax Matters Agreement, (iv) not less than \$10.31 million in claims under the Cash Repatriation Agreement dated February 10, 2020, (v) contingent and unliquidated indemnification and guarantee claims under various other agreements and "Non-Contractual Claims, including but not limited to Tort Claims or other Claims Under Applicable Law," (vi) contingent, unliquidated claims under other contracts, (vii) lawsuit claims of not less than \$86,186.16, (viii) Shared Facilities claims of not less than \$1,099,636, (ix) other miscellaneous claims of not less than \$5,919,918, and (x) other unliquidated, contingent claims.
+On December 18, 2020, Honeywell filed proofsits Proofs of claim with respect to its claims against the Debtors, including under the ASASCOHoneywell Indemnity Agreement and the Tax Matters Agreement (the "Proofs of Claim").
+The Proofs of Claim assert (i) not less than \$1,800.90 million in claims under the ASASCOHoneywell Indemnity Agreement, (ii) contingent and unliquidated claims (including "Non-Contractual Claims, including but not limited to Tort Claims or other Claims Under Applicable Law") under the Intercreditor Agreement, (iii) not less than \$126 million under the Tax Matters Agreement, (iv) not less than \$10.31 million in claims under the Cash Repatriation Agreement dated February 10, 2020, (v) contingent and unliquidated indemnification and guarantee claims under various other agreements and "Non-Contractual Claims, including but not limited to Tort Claims or other Claims Under Applicable Law," (vi) contingent, unliquidated claims under other contracts, (vii) lawsuit claims of not less than \$86,186.16, (viii) Shared Facilities claims of not less than \$1,099,636, (ix) other miscellaneous claims of not less than \$5,919,918, and (x) other unliquidated, contingent claims.